lejrn/Reconstructing-Dark-Images/README.md

 (Not completed yet)

 # Reconstructing Dark Images
-This github repository displays the entire process of building up this project, in which the goal is to restore lost data in dark images into bright fully-detailed images with neural networks.
+This github repository displays the entire process of building up this project, of restoring lost data in dark images into bright fully-detailed images with neural networks.

 ![Alt text](./GIFs/100epochs.gif)